 Prunus lusitanica is an evergreen Shrub growing to 6 m (19ft) by 6 m (19ft).

-It is hardy to zone 7.
-It is in leaf 12-Jan It is in flower in June.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 7.
+It is in leaf all year, in flower in June.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 It can grow in semi-shade (light woodland) or no shade.
 It prefers moist soil.